Illness, Healing, and Hope

 Also by Fazlur

-The Temple Road: A Doctor’s Journey is an inspiring story of love, joy, suffering, medicine and achievement that takes readers from the jungles of Bangladesh to Dr. Rahman’s training in leading medical centers in New York and Houston, and the overwhelming emotions that come with his work as one of the most talented oncologists in the US.
+The Temple Road: A Doctor’s Journey is an inspiring story of love, joy, suffering, medicine, and achievement.
+The book takes readers from the jungles of Bangladesh to Dr. Rahman’s training at leading medical centers in New York and Houston, and details the overwhelming emotions that come with his work as one of the most talented oncologists in the US.